-Morrison is taking an endocrine therapy pill for her ER (estrogen receptive) / PR (probreast cancer to decrease the chances of the cancer coming "She is cancer free," said Johnson.
+Morrison is taking an endocrine therapy pill for her ER (estrogen receptive) / PR (probreast cancer to decrease the chances of the cancer coming back.
+"She is cancer free," said Johnson.

-Morrison remained positive throughout her journey, joining a breast cancer support group and being thankful that the cancer was detected so "This lady [Johnson] was with me through the whole process," said Morrison.
+Morrison remained positive throughout her journey, joining a breast cancer support group and being thankful that the cancer was detected so early.
+"This lady [Johnson] was with me through the whole process," said Morrison.
 Johnson was especially supportive of Morrison through the difficult parts of her journey, like when she lost her medical insurance in October 2019.
 She was reinsured through the Every Woman's Life grant and the Breast and Cervical Cancer Prevention and Treatment Act (BCCPTA) through Medicaid.
 According to Johnson, Every Woman's Life is a grant program that funds screening mammograms and Pap smears to eligible women based on current screening recommendations.
-"There are options out more effectively," said Kostov.
+"There are options out Genetics and cancer What you need to know style.

-Talk to your doctor to understand your risk.
-The relationship between genes and cancer is complicated.
-The is to talk to your doctor about your family history and life- Genetics and cancer What you need to know Both the genes you inherit help prevent and treat cancer trol play a more significant best way to manage your risk mone positive breast cancer," there," said Johnson about these life-saving getting screenings.
+mone positive breast cancer," there," said Johnson about these getting life-saving screenings.
 According to the Virginia Department of Health webgesterone receptive) positive site, to be eligible for the program "women must be a Virginia resident between the ages of 18-64, meet federal income guidelines, and be uninsured.
 Women ages 18-39 must be symptomatic or be determined to be high risk for breast and/or cervical cancer to be eligible.
 Services provided by the program include a clinical breast exam, mammogram, pelvic exam, Pap test, and any diagnostics needed to reach a final diagnosis.'
 The number for the Every Woman's Life program for the Gloucester-Mathews area is 1-800-520-7006.
 Morrison currently has a mammogram every six months as part of her routine breast cancer surveillance.
 She also has to get a screening low dose CT scan at RWRH once a year.
 "It's been an amazing journey," said Morrison.

 According to Johnson, early detection of breast cancer can direct the patient's care and lifespan.
 "I don't know if I could have made it without her," she said about Johnson.
 Morrison remains cancer free.
-Her primary care physician, Dr. Eric Stone, also played an important role in her care through her cancer Printed with Soy Ink
+Her primary care physician, Dr. Eric Stone, also played an important role in her care through her cancer journey.
+Printed with Soy Ink